-To do this, they have focused on college readiness, transforming remediation, strengthening pathways to certificates and degrees, expanding adult degree completion efforts, and rewarding performance and completion.
-So far the state has made significant progress and surpassed benchmark goals.
+To do this, the state has focused on college readiness, transforming remediation, strengthening pathways to certificates and degrees, expanding adult degree completion efforts, and rewarding performance and completion.
+So far, the state has made significant progress and surpassed benchmark goals.

 Overview of Higher Education in Oklahoma

 In Oklahoma, there are 46 degree-granting institutions, according to the NCES.
 Of those, 30 are public schools, 13 are non-profit schools, and 3 are for-profit schools.
 This also includes community colleges in Oklahoma.

 To attend one of the state’s 4 year public universities, according to the NCES, in-state students pay, on average, $8,064 in tuition and fees each year, while out-of-state students pay around $31,737.
 Both totals are well below the national average.